 - Boost your email list from internal sources

 Email is superior to social media for announcing a new website to loyal customers.
 You’ve probably noticed that you don’t get notified every time your favorite brands post on Facebook.
-Facebook controls how many of a page’s followers will see posts.
+That’s because Facebook controls how many of a page’s followers will see posts.
 After all, they’d prefer that you pay them to boost that post.
-On average, a Facebook post will reach 8.1% of those who like the page.
+On average, a Facebook post will reach 5.2% of those who like the page (as of 2020).
 On the other hand, emails reach about 85% of the people they are sent to.
 Hopefully you have been collecting customer and member email addresses as you’ve been fulfilling orders, taking event registrations or otherwise interacting online.
 You may have a variety of different places customer email addresses are stored such as:

 - Online form submission entries (like a contact form) and

 Assuming you have permission to add these people to your email marketing list, it’s time to upload any additional email addresses.
 While you’re at it, you might look into what integrations your various platforms have to see if they can automatically add emails to your email marketing system in the future.
 You don’t want to have to undertake this process again.
 Add a checkbox to any e-commerce checkouts and other forms to allow customers to opt-in to your list so you are certain of their intent to subscribe.

 - Add an email subscription popup to your current website

 You can add a popup form by adding in an email opt-in plugin or widget provided by your email marketing provider or another plugin.
 Make sure that these signups are feeding data over to your email marketing platform.
 The average conversion rate for all pop-ups is 3.09%, but there are ways to increase that number.
 Popups that include an offer such as a discount are more successful at converting than those that don’t.
 Depending upon the success of the popup, you may opt to continue to use a popup on your new site.

 - Hold a drawing to collect email addresses